NassiDudi/BIRDS-20-SPECIES-IMAGE-CLASSIFICATION/README.md

 8. [Results](#results)

 ## Project Overview
-This project addresses the challenge of identifying 20 bird species based on their images.
-It compares the performance of a custom CNN with pre-trained models on this multi-class classification task.
-The goal is to build an efficient classifier for bird identification, leveraging transfer learning for enhanced accuracy.
+This repository contains a project for classifying images of 20 bird species using deep learning.
+The project leverages a custom CNN architecture and fine-tunes pre-trained models such as ResNet50, DenseNet121, and VGG16 for accurate bird species classification.

 ## Technologies Used
 - Python 3.x